quixaq/quixaq/README.md

 - 👋 Hi, I’m @quixaq
 - 👀 I’m interested in programming
-- I like playing games and making games on Roblox
+- I like playing games
 - I have discord, @quixaq
-- I can make discord bots in nextcord(fork of discord.py)
+- I can make discord bots in nextcord and discord.js
+- I make 4fun projects like the quixaq/light2
+- I can also make websites using HTML5

 <!---
 quixaq/quixaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.